danieledurante/ProbitSUN/README.md

 # Conjugate Bayes for Probit Regression via Unified Skew-Normal Random Variables

-This repository is associated with the article [Durante (2018). *Conjugate Bayes for Probit Regression via Unified Skew-Normals*](https://arxiv.org/abs/1802.09565).
+This repository is associated with the article [Durante (2019). *Conjugate Bayes for Probit Regression via Unified Skew-Normal Distributions*](https://arxiv.org/abs/1802.09565).
 The **key contribution of this paper is outlined below**.

 > When the focus is on Bayesian probit regression with Gaussian priors for the coefficients, the posterior is available and belongs to the class of unified skew-normal random variables.
 The same is true more generally when the prior is, itself, a  unified skew-normal.